Three round etched glass ornaments with festive designs

 STEP 1: GET MY FREE ETCHED GLASS ORNAMENTS DESIGN FILES

-First, download my Etched Glass Ornaments SVG/DXF/PDF files from my free resource library.
-It's Design #412.
+First, download my etched ornament designs from this page — or search the library for design number 412.
 There are several options, but I'll show you how to customize the snowflake design.
 Upload the SVG file to Cricut Design Space and add it to your Canvas.

 TIP: If you are not sure how to upload an SVG cut file to Cricut Design Space, watch this helpful video training series I made.
 If you are on an iPad or iPhone, here is how to download and upload SVG files to the Cricut Design Space app.